LeoEatle/react-composition-input/README.md

 You can read [this article by Evan You](http://blog.evanyou.me/2014/01/03/composition-event/) to know more about DOM composition event.

+# Update
+I find that some IME also behaves differently on composition event.
+If you use Apple native keyboard on iOS, the onInput event is emmited before the composition event.
+If you use Google keyboard instead, the composition event will never be emitted.
+The onInput event will only be emitted when the composition is over(which is a good thing but not a standard thing).

+So I change the way to detect the sequence of event firing.
+To make it more compatiable for most situations.

 # Q & A
 ### Why `value` props not work in this input?
 I use inner state to manage the `value` of input.
 So **Please do not pass value as props to `react-composition-input`**.
 A warning will show up if you do so.